 The Gini indices for both wealth and consumption increase following a contraction in monetary policy in both scenarios under consideration.
 The Gini index for wealth displays a hump-shaped trajectory, whereas the Gini index for consumption starts to revert instantaneously to its equilibrium value.
 However, this reversion process is long-lasting for both indices.

-A noteworthy observation emerges when examining which type of friction results in a more pronounced fluctuation in inequality for a given variable.
+A first important result emerges when examining which type of friction results in a more pronounced fluctuation in inequality for a given variable.
 Examination of the Gini index for wealth indicates that financial frictions affecting firms lead to a more significant response.
 Conversely, when analyzing the Gini index for consumption, it is evident that financial frictions related to household borrowing have a greater influence.
-Therefore, it can be concluded that wealth distribution is more sensitive to frictions in the production sector of the economy, whereas the dispersion of consumption is more impacted by frictions that hinder households' capacity to borrow liquidity.
-In addition, the differential between the two scenarios displays a different pattern according to the frictions in place.
-When analyzing the wealth Gini index, the differential curve shows an increasing trend for the time span considered in the figure (five years), whereas the curve for the Gini index related to consumption displays a hump-shaped trajectory, gradually decreasing after approximately one year.
+Therefore, the wealth distribution is more sensitive to frictions in the production sector of the economy, whereas the dispersion of consumption is more impacted by frictions that hinder households' capacity to borrow liquidity.